The Airborne Data Management Group (ADMG)

 Expected outcomes of the ADMG project include:

-- Improved communication between DAACs, airborne data providers, mission managers, and data users by serving as the point of contact and source of knowledge for all airborne information, data and activity within NASA.
+- Improved communication between DAACs, airborne and field data providers, mission managers, and data users by serving as the point of contact and source of knowledge for all airborne information, data and activity within NASA.
 This includes construction and maintenance of a public web interface that provides access to needed information.

 - Improved support to the Earth Venture Suborbital-3 (EVS-3) program projects and other future projects.